 The COVID-19 pandemic has made taking a securities licensing exam more challenging than ever.
 With Prometric testing centers closed or operating at reduced capacity, exam dates have become a moving target, adding extra confusion and anxiety to the testing process.
-But a major improvement is on the way.
-FINRA is reinventing the traditional testing experience by offering remote testing on home computers or laptops.
+But a major improvement is now live.

 3 Requirements for Taking FINRA and NASAA Exams Online